 [06:17] We do our best with students to make those available.
 The faculty really liked it because it’s a pretty low investment in terms of time.

 Derek: [06:24] If I’m on my phone, I’ll just capture the video with my phone’s camera, or if I’m at my laptop, I’ll just use the webcam.

 Enoch: [06:30] That’s part of the fun.
 It’s also part of the challenge because you’re sitting there in the middle of student commons and you might get a lot of background noise.
-Another time, you’ll have students at home, I had one student, a grad student, he was in his backyard and he used fire as a metaphor to capture his…
+And other times, you’ll have students at home, I had one student, a grad student, he was in his backyard and he used fire as a metaphor to capture his…

-Enoch: [06:51] I presented some of my initial findings with faculty and also using Flipgrid at a conference at University of Tennessee this last year, for the Learning Spaces Conference.
+Enoch: [06:51] I presented some of my initial findings with faculty, and also using Flipgrid at a conference at University of Tennessee this last year for their Learning Spaces Conference.

-[07:02] I do think it’s important to say that the way I’m trying to use technology and my own instruction and in faculty development isn’t…here’s an interesting tool.
+[07:02] I do think it’s important to say that the way I’m trying to use technology in my own instruction and in faculty development isn’t “here’s an interesting tool.”
 I like the metaphor of a tool.
-I think it’s also overused and often abused.
+I think it’s also kind of overused and often abused.
 I want to use technology that is generative.

 [07:22] Meaning, I want it to be necessary in cultivating the insights or skills or dispositions that I want to emerge from the learning experience within that particular discipline or course.
 In other words, I want it to be like an insight generator.

 [07:40] If I was to put this as a question, “Is the technology necessary for the insight that I want to emerge?”
 Now, in many cases, I think the tools aren’t necessary.
 If they’re not necessary, and I should say, I want to use the word necessary, that’s what I look for, that’s my criteria.